What's Your Style?: Style Guides and How to Use Them

 The AP Stylebook

-The Associated Press Stylebook and Briefing on Media Law is updated annually by the Associated Press, an organization you probably hear of every time to open a newspaper or watch CNN.
-The AP Stylebook is primarily used by journalists and new professionals because it is written specifically for them.
+The Associated Press Stylebook and Briefing on Media Law is updated annually by the Associated Press, an organization you probably hear of every time you open a newspaper or watch CNN.
+The AP Stylebook is primarily used by journalists and news professionals because it is written specifically for them.
 If you are neither a journalist nor a news professional, chances are you will not use this guide.
 That said, it is worth understanding the philosophy used by the publishers of this guide because it affects how our news is presented to us on a daily basis.
 If you’ve read some of my other articles, then you have likely read my regular soap-box speeches on the Oxford Comma (that’s the comma-before-the-“and”-in-a-list rule.)
-The AP advocates the omission of the comma before the “and”.
-To those who could give a you-know-what, this may sound like a butter battle, but the philosophy behind the AP’s preference is all about space.
+The AP advocates the omission of the comma before the “and."
+To those who could not give a you-know-what, this may sound like a butter battle, but the philosophy behind the AP’s preference is all about space.
 Because it is written for people who only have a little space on a page to get a lot of information out, the AP prefers to shorten and omit wherever possible.
 It also includes sections on how to write about specific subjects like business and sports as well as how to caption a photo.
 It has a whole section devoted to media law which explains such important basics like the difference between slander (spoken) and libel (written).
 Because it’s used daily to communicate news and information to the public at large, the AP Stylebook is updated every year and is likely the most current when it comes to talking about technologies.
 However, unless you are actually working in this industry, I would NOT use this guide for your everyday writing, and I certainly would not use it for creative writing.

 The Oxford Guide to Style/New Hart’s Rules